mangrovedao/mangrove-archive/bots/cleaning-bot-naive/Mangrove-js-API-notes.md

 > ⚠️ Wouldn't we want these compiler options to be on in mangrove.js?

+## Mangrove.js dist
+I had to add `"module": "CommonJS"` in mangrove.js's `tconfig.json` to be able to use `require("../../../mangrove.js/dist/nodejs/mangrove")` from a JS file.

 # Connecting to Mangrove
 I tried to connect to a local Hardhat node started in a separate terminal with `npx hardhat node`.